 Offered by the School of Applied and Engineering Physics

 The M.Eng.
-(Engineering Physics) degree may lead directly to employment in engineering design and development or may be a basis for further graduate work.
+(Engineering Physics) degree is designed to lead directly to employment in engineering design and development.
 Students have the opportunity to broaden and deepen their preparation in the general field of applied physics, or they may choose the more specific option of preparing for professional engineering work in a particular area such as laser and optical technology, nanostructure science and technology, device physics, materials characterization, or software engineering.
 Wide latitude is allowed in the choice of the required design project.

 Students plan their program in consultation with the program chair.
 The objective is to provide a combination of a good general background in physics and introductory study in a specific field of applied physics.
 Candidates may enter with an undergraduate preparation in physics, engineering physics, or engineering.
 Those who have majored in physics usually seek advanced work with an emphasis on engineering; those who have majored in an engineering discipline generally seek to strengthen their physics base.
 Candidates coming from industry usually want instruction in both areas.
 Students granted the degree will have demonstrated competence in an appropriate core of basic physics.
 If this has not been accomplished before entering the M.Eng. program, undergraduate classes in electricity and magnetism, classical mechanics, and quantum mechanics may be required in addition to the classes taken to satisfy the M. Eng. requirements.